Moesif/moesif-servlet/README.md

 filter.updateCompaniesBatch(companies);
 ```

-## Update a Single Subscription

-Create or update a subscription profile in Moesif.
-The metadata field can store any subscription-related information you wish to keep.
-The `subscription_id`, `company_id`, and `status` fields are all required.
+The `metadata` field can contain any company demographic or other information you want to store.
+Moesif only requires the `companyId` field.

 This method is a convenient helper that calls the Moesif API library.
-For details, visit the [Java API Reference](https://www.moesif.com/docs/api?java#update-a-subscription).
+For more information, see the function documentation in [Moesif Java API reference](https://www.moesif.com/docs/api?java#update-companies-in-batch).

+### Update a Single Subscription

+To create or update a subscription profile in Moesif, use the `updateSubscription()` function.

 ```java
 MoesifFilter filter = new MoesifFilter("Your Moesif Application Id", new MoesifConfiguration());